raeyo/2019_GIST_ROBOTICS_GROUP5/README.md

 - [remote PC] [Terminal_8]rosrun kong_test kong_test_node.py
   - service server for manipulation which execute saved trajectory for each trash
   - save the each trashes' pickup joints state(except joint1)
-  - when trash type come from main node set trash joint state to that one
+  - when trash type come from main node set trash joint state to that one and execute
-  - execute
     1. open gripper
     2. pick up trash state
     3. close gripper
     4. holding state
-  - when "place" come from main node
+  - when "place" come from main node, execute
-  - execute
     1. close gripper
     2. place state
     3. open gripper